fetchai/cosmos-consensus/docs/tendermint-core/validators.md

 # Validators

-Validators are responsible for committing new blocks in the blockchain.
+Validators are responsible for running the DKG, producing entropy and committing new blocks in the blockchain.
+The on-chain DKG is run by submitting DKG transactions to the blockchain and using the result of the DKG to generate entropy for each block.
 These validators participate in the consensus protocol by broadcasting _votes_ which contain cryptographic signatures signed by each validator's private key.